-Finally, oil has gotten crushed!
-We haven’t seen this large of a decline in oil in years as momentum speculators rushed out like someone discovering their Match.com date looks nothing like their picture!
-One can say that the decline in oil prices was sparked by fears over slower US economic growth, but who are we kidding?
-Someone who was long oil panicked, leading to more panic, followed by even more PANIC!!!
+Finally, oil has gotten crushed in 2015!
+We haven’t seen this large of a decline in oil in years as momentum speculators rushed out like someone discovering their Match.com date looks nothing like their picture.
+Nobody would have guessed oil prices would have declined by 50% over the past 10 months.

 Who knows where oil prices will go from here.
 Given most speculators are nothing more than momentum investors, you know that many of them who’ve been long oil have lost a lot of money.
 What happens when you lose a lot of money all of the sudden?
 You become shell shocked and end up doing nothing for a while until momentum returns.

 It’s really too early whether oil will climb back, but I’m betting money in my Motif Investing portfolio that oil prices will rebound.
 I’ve got oil exposure in USO and Chevron, for example.

 I never thought I’d see gasoline prices for under $2.50 again, but here we are in 2015, enjoying some of the cheapest gas prices in recent memory.
 Perhaps it’s time to get that big gas guzzling SUV again!
 Lower oil prices should lower production costs for anything that requires plastic and steel as an input.
 Airfares should also decline as well.
 We should all be thankful for the decline in oil, but prepare ourselves for higher oil prices in the future.

 And now for some brilliant humor by Iman Crosson which highlights the main reason for why the commodity bubble popped.
 This is classic.